kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 -  **Step 2: Download, Import custom package: InvenetoryDisplay Unity-Package**  with Prefabs UI Inventory Display GameObjects
 **Link:** [UI-DisplayPrefab_Package-S19](https://utdallas.box.com/v/UI-InventoryDisplay-S19)

-- **Step 3: Drag InventoryDisplay prefab onto the Canvas GameObject** in the Hierarchy in a scene (the EndScene is a good scene to use )
+- **Step 3: Drag InventoryDisplay prefab directly onto the Canvas GameObject in the Hierarchy Panel** in the Hierarchy in a scene (the EndScene is a good scene to use )

+- Important: Make sure you have GameData in the scene.
+If you are testing in a scene that isn't BeginScene, then create an empty gameObject: GameManager, add the GameData.cs script, then select the Inventory ScriptableObject to GameData, before testing the InventoryDisplay.

 - **Step 4: Add InventoryDisplay.cs script to Prefab** by adding and configuring the InventoryDisplay.cs script component.